deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 ![wrk benchmarks with Go HTTP version](https://i.imgur.com/j83tChU.png)

-**Update** comparison of Go HTTP, Rust actix-web, Java Undertow and .NET 6
+**Update** comparison of Go HTTP, Rust actix-web, Java Undertow, and .NET 6

 ![wrk benchmarks with web servers](https://i.imgur.com/sUMZ1OX.png)

-The Go, Rust, and Java web server versions blows everything out of the water when it comes to req/second performance.
+The Go, Rust, and Java web server versions blow everything out of the water when it comes to req/second performance.
 If we remove it, we get a better picture as below.

 ![wrk benchmarks without web servers](https://i.imgur.com/rDWT8Mi.png)